WERKS Parts LLC

 If your Idle Hammer Tamer bearing carrier takes significantly more force to thread in with the shaft installed than without it, it could mean the magneto cover is out of alignment.
 There is only one dowel pin in them for alignment and depending on how it was tightened down it can be off enough to cause interference.
 Most won't be, but do not try to force the bearing carrier into position with a tool.
 If required you will need to remove the magneto cover.
 Clean up the mating surfaces and use a new magneto cover gasket ( Suzuki part # 11483-02F10 ).
 Before fully tightening thread in the bearing carrier.
 Adjust the magneto cover until you get smooth movement as the carrier threads into the case.
 Then tighten and double check the alignment of the bearing carrier for smooth rotation.
-If that is good, securely tighten with the pin wrench and then install the set screws.
+If that is good, securely tighten with the pin wrench.

 HOW TO PURCHASE